mvs-develop/dev.bitshares.works/docs/bts_guide/accounts/index_account.rst

 -----------------------------

-.. note:: DNA Account section in the dev-doc.readthedocs.io and the dev-doc.readthedocs.io are the same contents.
+.. note:: DNA Account section in the docs.mvsdna.info and the docs.mvsdna.info are the same contents.
 For searching purpose, having pages in both sites.

 |